How

 and pay only after the title has been transferred.

-completed.
+is completed.

 There should be no liens or traffic warrants outstanding